Beans, beans, the magical fruit. The more you eat, the… less you puke? My experience with the “Beans for Pregnancy Nausea” morning sickness cure.

 Y’all might be thinking this is the placebo effect.
 Honey, I DON’T CARE.
 If it works it works.
 Besides, during my pregnancies I’ve tried every “morning sickness” remedy known.
 None of them worked for me.
 Some took the edge off a little, but nothing made me feel instantly better like eating beans has.

 By this point, I’ve been eating beans about 6 times a day for 3 weeks.
-Honestly they’re about the last thing I desire.
-But beans have become my friend because they really do help.
+Honestly, they’re the last thing I desire or crave.
+But beans have become my friend because they really do help with the nausea.

 - Pregnancy makes you produce hCG